Jimly-Firdaus/Watt-De-House/README.md

 tegangan | Real
 nama_ruangan | Text
 durasi | Integer

 ## 2. ruangan
-This table is used to store the rooms in the houseframe Attribute | Constraint
+This table is used to store the rooms in the house frame.
+Attribute | Constraint
 ----- | -----
 id | Integer, Primary Key